10 Steps to perform a Correct Spinal Immobilization of a Trauma Patient

 A brief memo guide to have clear in mind the procedure of immobilization before performing it on a trauma patient.

-Trauma patients, as a common practice, are placed on long backboards (LBBs) and cervical collars (C-collars) to maintain immobilization of the spinal cord.
-Cervical collars prevent the movement of the cervical spine, while the long backboard prevents spinal movement and facilitates extrication of the patients at the same time.
-In theory, the immobilization is done in order to prevent secondary spinal cord injury which may arise from transport, evaluation, and extrication process.
+A trauma patient, as a common practice, has to be placed on a long backboard (LBBs) and would see applied a cervical collar (C-collar) to maintain a correct immobilization of the spine.
+Cervical collars prevent the movement of the cervical spine, while the backboards prevent spinal movement and facilitate extrication of the patients at the same time.
+The immobilization should be done in order to prevent secondary spinal cord injury which may arise from transport, evaluation, and extrication process.

 Evidence suggests that the use of spinal immobilization equipment is contraindicated to patients suffering from penetrating trauma to the head, neck, or torso, or there is no evidence of spinal injury.

 1. The patient’s head and shoulders should be grasped by the practitioner who is positioned at

 the head of the bed, ensuring that the spine is aligned with the head.

 2. An assistant should apply a cervical collar without lifting the head off the bed and the alignment of the spine maintained.